 Still To Do

 Once the repair is done I will follow up with how long it actually took and how it looks.
 I am hopeful that they will be able to kill two birds and address the panel gaps in the rear when they put it back together.
 Time will tell.

 I will also be following up with ICBC on accelerated depreciation.
 Since the car was less than two months old at the time of the accident, in theory, I have lost value.
 I should be able to claim those losses.
 I will follow up on that once done, hopefully sans lawyers.

-In total, from accident to body shop, this Tesla collision repair process took a painful three-plus month.
+In total, from accident to body shop, this Tesla collision repair process took a painful three-plus months.
 It will be another four weeks minimum till the repairs are actually done.
-Although there was nothing I could do about the parts delay, I could have avoided some delay by getting the shop availability upfront and gone straight to ICBC instead of Turo.
+Although there was nothing I could do about the parts delay, I could have avoided some delay by getting the shop availability upfront and going straight to ICBC instead of Turo.
 Lesson learned.

 Hopefully, this helps you navigate your own Tesla collision repair should you find yourself in this unfortunate situation!
 More to come on my repair experience.
 Fingers crossed it comes out better than it did from the factory.